Blazur/Oxford/README.md

   };
 });
 ```
-+If you want to change the type of chart to display add a type property to your data object like this...
+If you want to change the type of chart to display add a type property to your data object like this...

 ```javascript
 angular.module('chartApp', ['oxford'])